ipsitabisht/web102_prework/README.md

 ## Notes

 Some challenges encountered while working on this website was familiarizing myself with the JavaScript syntax.
+I also had to be attentive to what classes/ids I was using for the elements since that was how I can identify them and alter them.
+Other challenges I encountered were just about understanding how to use the filter, reduce, map, and filter functions.

 ## License